TJZ1990/cloud-crawler/README.md

 1. Install java runtime and add environment variables.
 2. (Ignore this step on slave-node) Install and configure Redis and MySQL services.
 3. Set up FTP service so that file can be transferred.
-4. Upload the project's jar file(**The program for master-node and slave-node will be packaged in one jar file**) and "cloud-crawler.sh"(under "deployment" folder) to servers, execute "cloud-crawler.sh" with **different arguments** in Linux shell to start each service.
+4. Upload the project's jar file(**The program for master-node and slave-node will be packaged in one jar file**) and "cloud-crawler.sh"(under "./deployment/shell" folder) to servers, execute "cloud-crawler.sh" with **different arguments** in Linux shell to start each service.

 ###Using docker